dshanske/indieweb-post-kinds/readme.txt

 developer of this plugin.

 == Changelog ==
+	= Version 2.4.3 =
+		* Setting of Kind from Micropub now fixed due changes in Micropub plugin
+		* Micropub sets all properties as arrays including single properties and to match this will require more extensive changes.
+		In interim plugin will ignore multiple values and only use the first.
 	= Version 2.4.2 =
 		* Fix text domain
 		* Compatibility check for 4.6